epics-rip/ChannelFinderService/README.md

         * Add an additional property with name "Value" and with the script name as value (e.g. "id.bat").

-  1. Authentication/Authorization using Files (For development and testing)
+  B. Authentication/Authorization using Files (For development and testing)

     *** Create the File Realm for Service Authentication/Authorization